JOEOFFME/Multi-Modal-Artificial-Intelligence-in-Healthcare/README.md

     - Exploratory Data Analysis (EDA)
     - Data cleaning and preprocessing
     - Feature engineering and selection
-    - Training and comparing multiple machine learning models (e.g., Logistic Regression, SVM, Random Forest)
+    - Training and comparing multiple machine learning models using Stacking approches
     - Evaluating the final model's performance.
 - **`WDBC_Processed.csv`:** A cleaned version of the dataset, ready for modeling.